xp44mm/Notebook/F#/Introducing Function Values.md

 ##### Note

 local and partially applied functions are, if necessary, implemented by taking the closure of the variables they depend on and storing them away until needed.
 In optimized F# code, the F# compiler often avoids this and instead passes extra arguments to the function implementations.
 Closure is a powerful technique that is used frequently in this book.
-It’s often used in conjunction with functions, as in this chapter, but it is also used with object expressions, sequence expressions, and class definitions.
+It's often used in conjunction with functions, as in this chapter, but it is also used with object expressions, sequence expressions, and class definitions.

 ---

 ### Iterating with Functions

-It’s common to use data to drive control.
+It's common to use data to drive control.
 In functional programming, the distinction between data and control is often blurred: function values can be used as data, and data can influence control flow.
 One example is using a function such as `List.iter` to iterate over a list:

 ```F#
 let sites = ["http://www.bing.com"; "http://www.google.com"; "http://search.yahoo.com"]